flatland-association/flatland-workshop-2024/next-graph-based-observation/README.md

 For Alberto's MCTS, TreeObs is the bigger bottleneck than serialization/de-serialization of intermediate states.

+:warning: However, from a AI4RealNet Project Perspective, serialization/de-serialization has highest priority.

 ## Ideation of additional features

 * n-shortest: weighted